 determine whether you are qualified for the certificate or rating

-- the fees charged for DPE activities represent your payment for my time and service to you, not for the issuance of a Temporary Airman Certificate; therefore I cannot guarantee any outcome but I can guarantee you will receive the upmost professionalism, fairness, and integrity so you will either earn your certificate or understand why further training is required, after which a retest can be conducted for the areas and tasks deemed unsatisfactory
+- the fees for DPE activities are for my time and expert professional services to you, not for the issuance of a Temporary Airman Certificate; therefore I cannot guarantee any outcome but I can guarantee you will receive the upmost professionalism, fairness, and integrity so you will either earn your certificate or understand why further training is required, after which a retest can be conducted for the areas and tasks deemed unsatisfactory

 - my 3 pillars of flying: (1) You will make mistakes, so stay within the safety envelope and learn from them; (2) Always fly the airplane; (3) Smile...flying should be fun.
 Keep these pillars in mind during your checkride and beyond